Caring for Historic Resources

 Preservation focuses on the maintenance and repair of existing historic materials and retention of a property's form as it has evolved over time.
-(Protection and Stabilization have now been consolidated under this treatment).
-Examples of SBTHP preservation projects include the Cañedo adobe (1786), El Cuartel (1788), Pico adobe (circa 1840s), Rochin adobe (1856), and the Santa Inés Mission Mills (1818-1820).
+Examples of SBTHP preservation projects include the Cañedo adobe (1786), El Cuartel (1788), Pico Adobe (circa 1840s), Rochin Adobe (1856), and the Santa Inés Mission Mills (1818-1820).
 A current preservation project is the condition assessment and stabilization of a painted figure at the Santa Inés Mission Mills property.

 Restoration depicts a property at a particular period of time in its history, while removing evidence of other periods.
-The Casa de la Guerra is the best example of an SBTHP restoration project.
+Casa de la Guerra (pictured above, during the 1996 restoration of the East Wing) is the best example of an SBTHP restoration project.
 Following years of detailed archaeological and architectural investigations the house was restored to the period of 1820s-1850s.
 This was accomplished by carefully removing architectural features and layers of fabric added to the building after the 1850s and faithfully restoring original architectural features based on archaeological evidence.
 You can view an online exhibit about SBTHP’s restoration of Casa de la Guerra here.

 Reconstruction re-creates vanished or non-surviving portions of a property for interpretive purposes.
-Examples of reconstruction projects within El Presidio de Santa Barbara SHP include the Padre's Quarters (1979), Chapel (1985), Comandancia (1992), Northeast Corner (1996), Chapel Belltower (2001), and the Northwest Corner Visitor's Center (2009).
+Examples of reconstruction projects within El Presidio de Santa Barbara SHP include the Padre's Quarters (1979), Chapel (1985), Comandancia (1992), Northeast Corner (1996), Chapel Bell tower (2001), and the Northwest Corner Visitor's Center (2009).
 Since 2009, SBTHP's reconstruction efforts have been focused on the completion of the massive outer defense wall surrounding the Northwest Corner of the site.
-The completion of the outer wall will enclose the park but also provide for a landscaped walkway or Paseo del Presidio that will allow visitors to walk around the outside of the site from Canon Perdido Street around the Northwest Corner of the wall and on to Santa Barbara Street.

-For more information on the Secretary of the Interior's Standards for the Treatment of Historic Properties go to: http://www.nps.gov/hps/tps/standguide/
+For more information on the Secretary of the Interior's Standards for the Treatment of Historic Properties, click here